rugsmunny/JAVA22-TDD-Miniprojekt2-Karim-Sendesni/README.md

 _Second mini project in the TDD course.
 The assignment was to create all necessary tests for the code provided by our educator._

+# Assignment
+_Create all necessary tests by implementing the red-green-refactor concept._

 # Requirements
     Code with at least 80% test coverage.
     The main method does not need to be tested (coverage must still be at least 80%).
     The code should be organized into at least two packages, main and test.